 Probably one of the most frustrating things about getting started with water flossers is the setup.
 If you don’t have everything just right it might not work.
 Worse, you might blast the whole area with water.
 So how do you avoid the mess and the frustration that comes with setting up water flossers / oral irrigators with a reservoir setup?

 First, we are exaggerating a bit.
 Setup isn’t too difficult and it’s much the same wherever you go.
-The most common and abundant model is the Waterpik Aquarius.
-Many of the other brands use the same model to make their systems too.
+The most common and abundant model is

 It’s not too difficult to set one of these devices up.
 You just have to follow all the instructions to the letter.